 In dealing with a debt crisis, it is first important to understand how it happened.
 And realize, it has happened to a lot of people—and countries!

-According to the U.S. National Debt Clock, the outstanding public debt as of May 10, 2012, was over $15 trillion!
-That number is so large most of us can’t comprehend it—so to put it into perspective, it is over $50,000 per citizen.
+According to the U.S. Debt Clock, the outstanding national debt in early 2022 reached $30 trillion!
+That number is so large most of us can’t comprehend it—so to put it into perspective, it is more than $90,000 per citizen.
 And it has not stopped!
-The national debt continues to grow at almost $4 billion a day.
+The national debt continues to grow by billions of dollars a day.

 Dealing with debt: the credit card trap